 Review of basic math skills required for the topics of this course.
 Covers math topics including mathematical modeling, critical thinking and logic, estimation and measurement, probability and risk, statistics, personal finance, and various applications of real-world situations.
-Required for Placement Scores not met for MAT1063
+Required for Placement Scores MAT1063. not met for covered in Quantitative Reasoning.
+During this time, students will be able to ask questions and work on homework assignments as well as take time to work on study skills and math anxiety.